PatrykMiko/Operational-Research/README.md

-# Operations Research - Course Assignments
+# Simplex - Course Assignments

 ## 📖 About the Repository
-This repository contains my solutions to tasks, assignments, and projects for the **Operations Research** course completed during my studies.
+This repository contains my solutions to tasks, assignments, and projects for the **Simplex Algorithm** course completed during my studies.

-The purpose of this repository is to document my progress and showcase the implementation of various mathematical modeling and optimization algorithms used in decision-making processes.